pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog_3.md

 python3 nettacker.py -i 127.0.0.1 -m port_scan -g 8334 -v (-sU)
 ```

-with or without -sU, I get the same output (if I don't print anything that is).
+With or without -sU, I get the same output (if I don't print anything that is).
 Verbose needs to do better.
 Let's first fix that okay.